w3f/polkadot-wiki/docs/learn/learn-polkadot-host.md

 1. must populate the state storage with the official genesis state.
 2. should maintain a set of around 50 active peers at any time.
 New peers can be found using the discovery protocols.
 3. should open and maintain the various required streams with each of its active peers.
-4.should send block requests to these peers to receive all blocks in the chain and execute each of them.
+4. should send block requests to these peers to receive all blocks in the chain and execute each of them.
-4. should exchange neighbor packets.
+5. should exchange neighbor packets.

 Additional information on each of these requirements can be found [here](https://spec.polkadot.network/#chapter-bootstrapping).